Queensland Council of Unions: Responsibilities

 Some of the functions and services of the QCU include research, presentation of state general wage cases, presentation of test cases in the Industrial Relations Commission, co-ordination of multi-union negotiations, preparation of submissions for committees of inquiry and review and providing training opportunities for affiliated union delegates.

 Structure

 Management structure of the QCU is made up of a committee of management (acting as leadership and secretariat for an executive which is made up of 39 representatives, one from each of the affiliated unions).
 The 39-member Executive meets once a month.

-Current positions (as at 15 January 2020) on the committee of management include Honorary President (Kate Ruttiman), General Secretary Michael Clifford, and senior Vice-Presidents Beth Mohle (Queensland Nurses and Midwives Union) and Owen Doogan (Rail, Tram and Bus Union).
-The remaining management committee positions are seven Vice-Presidents and an Honorary Treasurer.

 The QCU Management Committee and Executive are assisted by several staff.
 As well as the President and general secretary, staff positions include a Campaign Officer, Research and Policy Officer, and a Media and Communications Officer.
 A number of Project Officers, Information Officers and Organisers carry out roles to assist the management committee, the executive and members of affiliated unions in areas including industrial matters, workers compensation information and education.
 Administrative staff positions include Office Manager, Administrative Assistants and Finance Officers.

 The QCU has a number of committees leading discussion about issues including: